drug-design/course/docs/chapters/structure-activity-relationships.md

 *[Analogs]: A molecule structurally similar to another, generally based on the same scaffold *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-It is possible to introduce additional flexibility to a cyclic structure by suppressing one ring.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/flexible-analogs-sar-principle-bf99235d'><i class='fa fa-play' aria-hidden='true'></i></button>It is possible to introduce additional flexibility to a cyclic structure by suppressing one ring.
 This approach is generally used when the initial lead is not attractive enough; the main motivation is to find another starting point.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/C2_6_18_0_1.png){: loading=lazy }
 #### Ring Suppression: Doxepin

-The structure of doxepin has been used as a starting point for the design of non-polycyclic analogs.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/ring-suppression-doxepin-5077699b'><i class='fa fa-play' aria-hidden='true'></i></button>The structure of doxepin has been used as a starting point for the design of non-polycyclic analogs.
 Cutting one of the bonds in this structure results in an analog that has one ring less and with the same type of biological activities and can serve as a starting point for deriving new SAR.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer